 While the first-year curriculum at the Academy is structured to expose students to all aspects of game development, Martin entered the program knowing she wanted to focus on concept art.
 “I knew what I wanted to do pretty early.
 The big plus from the school was that because I learned a little bit about all aspects of game art in my first year, I ended up being qualified for a job I didn’t even aim for, which ended up being a really nice foot in the door.”

 “Getting your portfolio into the right hands can be a struggle,” she says.
-Her advice?
+Her advice for pursuing game development careers?
 “Talk to people.
 It’s still actually one of the hardest things for me to do, but good communication in a fast-paced work environment like Telltale is crucial—so be sure to pick your instructors’ brains.”